The needs of the individual may vary greatly and so the dosage of the micro-

 The term “asthma” refers to regularly occurring breathing difficulties which includes coughing and shortness of breath.
 This shortness of breath is as a result of narrowing of the airways due to the cramping of the smooth muscle cells and swelling of the membranes.
 These symptoms are often triggered by irritants and one of the most important natural substances promoting the relaxation of the smooth muscle cells is Arginine.
 Arginine raises the nitric oxide levels as it breaks down in the blood and this nitric oxide is taken up by the smooth muscle cells causing them to relax.
 This process is supported by vitamin C which boosts the availability of nitric oxide.
 Lysine and quercetin have also been shown to help reduce the frequency of asthma attacks.

 Cancer passes through several different stages of development and the disease has a number of characteristic properties.
-Principal among these are the uncontrolled cell growth, the ability to form new blood cells and the production of collagen digesting enzymes.
-The collagen digesting enzymes allow the cancer to travel around the body without restriction and this is also the reason why cells around the cancer are destroyed.
+Principal among these are the uncontrolled cell growth, the ability to form new blood vessels and the production of collagen digesting enzymes.
+The collagen digesting enzymes allow the cancer to travel around the body without restriction and this is also the reason why normal cells around the cancer are destroyed.
 Cancer cells are immortal and do not die in the way that other cells do and this is why the cell growth is uncontrolled.
 To combat this characteristics you must take the following in sufficient quantities and in combination so as to make best use of their synergistic effect.

 Vitamin C -